KaylaPosthumusOW/dunno_app/README.md

 This color coding helps users quickly identify and navigate between different functional areas of the app.

 #### Gift Board Functionality
 **Feedback Received**: A key user insight led to the development of the gift board feature.
-Users expressed the need to save specific individual suggestions to boards of their choosing, rather than saving all suggestions at once or having limited organization options.
+Users expressed the need to save specific individual suggestions to boards of their choosing, rather than saving all suggestions at once or having limited organisation options.

 **Implementation**: Created a comprehensive gift board system allowing users to:
 - Create custom boards for different recipients or occasions
 - Selectively save individual suggestions to specific boards
-- Organize saved suggestions across multiple boards
+- Organise saved suggestions across multiple boards
 - Manage and edit board contents as needed

 ### Results Summary
 The user testing sessions provided actionable feedback that directly influenced the app's visual design and core functionality.
 The implementation of user suggestions resulted in:
 - Improved visual hierarchy and readability
 - Intuitive color-coded navigation system
-- Enhanced user control over saving and organizing gift suggestions
+- Enhanced user control over saving and organising gift suggestions
 - Better overall user experience and feature discoverability

 These insights demonstrate the value of direct user engagement in refining app functionality and ensuring the final product meets real user needs and preferences.